manojreddy02/stock-analysis/Readme.md

 # Stock Market Fundamental Analysis — CrewAI Agent System

-A multi-agent AI system built with [CrewAI](https://www.crewai.com/) and OpenAI that performs comprehensive fundamental analysis on any publicly traded stock.
+A multi-agent AI system built with [CrewAI](https://www.crewai.com/) and Azure OpenAI that performs comprehensive fundamental analysis on any publicly traded stock.
 Three specialized agents — researcher, analyst, and report writer — collaborate to deliver a professional investment analysis report using live web data.

 ## How It Works